orestisuchiha/telemetry-ad/README.md

 # telemetry-ad

-Minimal but complete organization for Project 2 (Telemetry Anomaly Detection).
+Project for Anomaly Detection on Time-Series telemetry

 ## Scope
 - Datasets: NAB realAWSCloudwatch and SKAB